dart-lang/language/working/0546-patterns/records-feature-specification.md

 "depth subtyping".
 Record types with different shapes are not subtypes.
 There is no "row polymorphism" or "width subtyping".*

-If a record type has positional fields, then it is a subtype of the `Destructure` interface with the same number of fields and with type arguments that match the type of each field.
-If the record type has more than 16 fields, it does not implement `Destructure`.

 ### Upper and lower bounds

 If two record types have the same shape, their least upper bound is a new